Al Newman: Major Leagues (1985–1992)

 Primarily a second baseman, Newman also played shortstop, third base and left field at some point in his career.
 He made his major league debut on 14 June 1985 when he was brought in as a pinch runner and scored a run.
 Newman was used sparingly by the Expos, playing in 32 games in 1985 and 95 games in 1986.
 On July 6, 1986, Newman hit his only Major League home run (off Atlanta's Zane Smith), the same game in which the Braves' Bob Horner hit four home runs.
-Newman ended his career with a staggering 4.000 slugging percentage against Smith as this home run was hit in his only at bat versus the pitcher.
+Newman ended his career with a 4.000 slugging percentage against Smith as this home run was hit in his only at bat versus the pitcher.

 Prior to the beginning of the 1987 season, Newman was traded to the Minnesota Twins for career minor league pitcher Mike Shade.
 Upon first arriving in Minnesota and seeing Kirby Puckett take batting practice, Newman was quoted as saying, "He's the eighth wonder of the world!"
 Newman saw much more playing time with the Twins, proving to be a valuable utility player and pinch runner, but had trouble hitting for average in 1987, including a 0–31 hitless streak.
 Newman was a member of two World Series teams in 1987 and 1991 and had two hits, including a triple, and one walk and one RBI in eight World Series plate appearances.
 His most productive season came in 1989 with the Twins, when he posted career-highs in stolen bases (25), hits (113), doubles (18), runs batted in (38), runs (62) and batting average (.253).